deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 So states are an abstraction used to describe all these discrete, or separable, things.
 A group of those states bound together by transitions is a system.
 And those systems have structure, in that some states are more likely to occur than others (ocean, land), or that some states are more likely to follow others (we are more like to read the sequence Paris -> France than Paris -> Texas, although both series exist, just as we are more likely to drive from Los Angeles to Las Vegas than from Los Angeles to [Slab City](https://www.google.com/maps/place/Slab+City,+CA+92233/@33.2579686,-117.7035463,7z/data=!4m5!3m4!1s0x80d0b20527ca5ebf:0xa7f292448cbd1988!8m2!3d33.2579703!4d-115.4623352), although both are nearby).
 A list of all possible states is known as the "state space."
 The more states you have, the larger the space gets, and the more complex your combinatorial problem becomes.

-Now, a Markov chain is one way to traverse a system of states that traces a series of transitions between them.
+Now, a Markov chain is one way to traverse a system of states.
+It traces a series of transitions from one state to another.
+And each current state may have a set of possible future states that differs from any other.
+For example, you can't drive straight from Atlanta to Seattle - you'll need to hit other states in between.
+We are always in a corridor of probabilities; from each state, we face an array of possible future states, and those change with each step.
+New possibilites open up, while others close behind us.

+While our journeys across a state space may seem unique, like road trips across America, an infinite number of road trips would slowly give us a picture of the country as a whole, and the network that links its cities together.

 Markov chains have a particular property, and that is oblivion, or forgetting.

 That is, they have no memory; they know nothing beyond the present, which means that the only factor determining the transition to a future state is a chain's current state.
 You could say the "m" in Markov stands for "memoryless": A woman with amnesia pacing through the rooms of a house without know why.
 For an excellent interactive demo of Markov Chains, [see the visual explanation on this site](http://setosa.io/ev/markov-chains/).